genx-tech/json2xls/readme.md

     - style: a styles xml file, see <https://github.com/functionscope/Node-Excel-Export>
     - fields: either an array or map containing field configuration:
         - array: a list of names of fields to be exported, in that order
-        - object: a map of names of fields to be exported and the types of those fields.
-Supported types are 'number','string','bool'
+        - object: a map of names of fields to be exported and the metas of those fields.
+Meta object includes caption and type.
+Supported types are 'number', 'string', 'bool' and 'date'

 Example: